vsariola / sointu

 ⚠️ Unlike the x86/amd64 VM compiled by Sointu, the Go written VM bytecode interpreter uses a software stack.
 Thus, unlike x87 FPU stack, it is not limited to 8 items.
 If you intent to compile the patch to x86/amd64 targets, make sure not to use too much stack.
 Keeping at most 5 signals in the stack is presumably fine (reserving 3 for the temporary variables of the opcodes).
 In future, the app should give warnings if the user is about to exceed the capabilities of a target platform.

-⚠️ If you are using MinGW and Yasm: Yasm 1.3.0 (currently still the latest stable release) and GNU linker do not play nicely along, trashing the BSS layout.
+⚠️ If you are using Yasm instead of Nasm, and you are using MinGW: Yasm 1.3.0 (currently still the latest stable release) and GNU linker do not play nicely along, trashing the BSS layout.
+The linker had placed our synth object overlapping with DLL call addresses; very funny stuff to debug.
 See here and the fix here.
-Use a newer nightly build of yasm that includes the fix.
-The linker had placed our synth object overlapping with DLL call addresses; very funny stuff to debug.
+Since Nasm is nowadays under BSD license, there is absolutely no reason to use Yasm.
+However, if you do, use a newer nightly build of Yasm that includes the fix.

 Tests